Development of markets

 Competition for business, charity and public sector customers from 2017

-Once open, the new market could deliver up to £200 million of overall benefits to customers and the UK economy.
+The new market could potentially deliver up to £200 million of overall benefits to customers and the UK economy.
 Being able to switch water and wastewater retailer will mean that business customers are able to negotiate the best package that suits their needs.

 Market reform and Water 2020